 June is National Safety month, and in observance of this important topic we will post a new article each week in June that focuses on safety to promote a safe and healthy workplace.
-Check back next week for the next post in this safety series.
+Check out last week’s post and stay tuned for next week’s post in this safety series.

 Outside of the workplace, warmer weather may bring a feeling of excitement.
 After all, it opens a window of opportunities for outdoor activities to partake in such as relaxing at the pool, long bike rides, softball leagues, etc. However, an unfortunate reality we face, especially in the workplace, is that with heat comes danger.
 As we continue to see an increasing number of illnesses in the construction industry due to heat stress, it’s important that we all take appropriate steps to prevent heat-related illness.